Confusion, exasperation and dating apps – my month as a gay reporter at the Qatar World Cup

 Pourquoi les chercheurs Ont-ils essayé de développer des OGM ?

--Qu’ils sont beaucoup plus résistants aux maladies, insecte or herbicides, ce qui permet d’utiliser moins de product chimiques. -qu’ils allows product repair.
-On the same subject : NYPD is investigating a series of assaults potentially linked to the death of 2 gay men. -qu’ils allow for reduced production costs.
+-Qu’ils sont beaucoup plus résistants aux maladies, insecte or herbicides, ce qui permet d’utiliser moins de product chimiques. -qu’ils allows product repair. -qu’ils allow for reduced production costs.

 What interrogation principles exist in T-IL au sujet des OGM ?
 Les débats qu’ils suscitent sont d’ailleurs connus ; ils tournent autour de questions relatives : 1) à la toxicité éventuelle et auvoir allergène des molécules fabriquées par les OGM et yours combinaisons ; 2) uncontrolled risky use of molecular medicinal plant products; 3) additional consequences …